Company

 What is the maximum MLSS concentration possible in your design?

-We do not typically design with MLSS as we are growing a biofilm on the membranes, therefore a standalone OxyMem MABR system will have a TSS of less than 100mg/l.
+With OxyFILM (pure biofilm arrangement) we do not typically design with MLSS in mind.
+This is because we are growing a biofilm on the membranes.
+A standalone OxyFILM MABR system may have an operating TSS of less than 100mg/l.
+Where necessary we may consider designing for MABR phase discharges below 35mg/l TSS.

 Need more information?
 Use our resources page to learn more.